SoftwareAG/webmethods-io-integration-guidelines/development-guidelines/5-implementation-recommendations.md

 * **Do** make sure your pipeline at the last step matches the output - specifically take note of arrays/document lists.
 If you're returning a list with a single item, this should still be a list and not a single item, and could cause other issues with subsequent steps/calls.
 * **Do** make sure and while/do do/until loop has a condition to exit that will fire.
 Without this the FlowService will run for 6 hours before it times out (which equals 7200 transactions).
 You can use CurrentNanoTime to make a time restricted while/do do/until loop if required to catch any accidental runs over a certain time period
 * **Do** remember FlowServices can be recursive for complex requirements, but take care not to create a stack overflow error.

+### 5.2.4 FlowService Samples

+See [Here](/development-guidelines/Samples/FlowServices/samples.md/) for some FlowService Samples